whiteboxdev/library-defold-grid-engine/README.md

 # Defold Grid Engine
-Defold Grid Engine (DGE) 0.2.0 provides grid-based movement, interactions, and utility features to a Defold game engine project.
+Defold Grid Engine (DGE) 0.3.0 provides grid-based movement, interactions, and utility features to a Defold game engine project.
 Two examples of video game franchises that use grid-based systems are Pokémon and Fire Emblem.

 Visit [my website](https://gymratgames.github.io/html/extensions.html#dge) to see an animated gif of the example project.
 An [example project](https://github.com/gymratgames/defold-grid-engine/tree/master/example) is available if you need additional help with configuration.

+Please click the "Star" button on GitHub if you find this asset to be useful!

 ## Installation
 To install DGE into your project, add one of the following links to your `game.project` dependencies: